US Open: Jack Draper and Dan Evans through to third round but Katie Boulter suffers disappointing exit at Flushing Meadows

-Jack Draper through to likely meeting with Carlos Alcaraz as Dan Evans wins, but Katie Boulter crashes out; watch the US Open until September 8 - live on Sky Sports Tennis and Sky Sports+ which is integrated into Sky TV, streaming service NOW and the Sky Sports app
+Jack Draper through to meeting with unseeded Dutchman Botic van de Zandschulp as Dan Evans wins, but Katie Boulter crashes out; watch the US Open until September 8 - live on Sky Sports Tennis and Sky Sports+

-Jack Draper set up a likely US Open third-round tie with Carlos Alcaraz, while marathon man Dan Evans continued his dream run, but an out-of-sorts Katie Boulter suffered a disappointing exit to Spain's Jessica Bouzas Maneiro.
+Jack Draper set up a likely US Open third-round tie with Carlos Alcaraz's conqueror Botic van de Zandschulp, while marathon man Dan Evans sprinted through, but an out-of-sorts Katie Boulter suffered a disappointing exit to Spain's Jessica Bouzas Maneiro.

 Draper, who enjoys playing on the American hard courts having made it to the fourth round in New York last year, was far too good for his opponent Diaz Acosta of Argentina, winning 6-4 6-2 6-2.